Agricultural Development Act

 Article 69

-The penalty provisions of the Regional Planning Law or the Urban Planning Law shall be imposed on the violators of agricultural land use provided by the land use regulations of the Regional Planning Law or the Urban Planning Law.
+The penalty provisions of the Regional Planning Act or the Urban Planning Law shall be imposed on the violators of agricultural land use provided by the land use regulations of the Regional Planning Act or the Urban Planning Law.

-Non-compliance of Article 36 or arbitrary land use changes of the arable lands taken by farmers’ organizations, agricultural corporations, or agricultural experimentation and research institutes pursuant to this Act, shall be subject to the preceding paragraph; and the heads of the said farmers’ organizations, agricultural corporations, and agricultural experimentation and research institutes shall be fined a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars.
+Non-compliance with Article 36 or arbitrary land use changes of the arable lands taken by farmers’ organizations, agricultural corporations, or agricultural research and experiment institutes pursuant to the Act, shall be subject to the preceding paragraph; the heads of the said farmers’ organizations, agricultural corporations, and agricultural research and experiment institutes shall be fined a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars.

 Article 70

-A person who establishes a recreational farm and proceeds recreational agricultural activities without first acquiring a government permission shall be fined a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars and be ordered to correct the said offense within a prescribed period; for violators who do not correct within the prescribed period, penalties shall be imposed by stage.
+A person who establishes a leisure farm and operates leisure agriculture without permission by relevant laws shall be fined a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars and ordered to correct the offense within a prescribed period; penalties shall be imposed by stage for violators who do not correct within the prescribed period.

 Article 71

-In the event that the land use or operation plans of recreational farms are changed arbitrarily without permissions from the competent authorities, notification shall be made for corrections within a prescribed period as determined by the competent authorities at city or county/municipality; for violators who do not correct within the limited period, a fine of a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars shall be imposed by stage.
-In the event of serious offenses, the registration and permission may be cancelled.
+The land use or operation plans of leisure farms are changed arbitrarily without permission from the competent authorities, notification shall be made for corrections within a prescribed period as determined by the competent authorities at the county or municipality level; for violators who do not correct within the limited period, a fine of a minimum of sixty thousand and up to three hundred thousand New Taiwan Dollars shall be imposed by stage.
+In the event of serious offenses, its permit to register may be revoked.

 Article 72

-Farmers’ organizations, agricultural corporations or agricultural experimentation and research institutes in violation of Article 35 in that changing operation and exploitation plans without approval or laying the arable land idle, shall be fined a minimum of thirty thousand up to one hundred and fifty thousand New Taiwan Dollars and be ordered to make corrections within a prescribed period; violators who do not make corrections within the prescribed period, penalties shall be imposed by stage.
+Farmers’organizations, agricultural corporations, or agricultural research and experiment institutes in violation of Article 35 in that changing operation and exploitation plans without approval or laying the arable land idle shall be fined a minimum of thirty thousand up to one hundred and fifty thousand New Taiwan Dollars and be ordered to make corrections within a prescribed period; penalties shall be imposed by stage for violators who do not correct within the prescribed period.

 Article 73